samturton2/AWS-EC2server/README.md

 ![](img/chooseinstance.png)

 ## Step 3
-- Configureing the instance details means we choose the network and the subnet.
+- Configuring the instance details means we choose the network and the subnet.
 - Most of the settings we can keep as default for now.
 - The network I am using is the DevOpsStudents default
 - Auto assign public IP is set to enabled